Louis Armstrong: Jazz Legend and Civil Rights Voice

 No time to read?
 Get a summary

-Armstrong was born to an incredibly poor family on August 4, 1901 in New Orleans.
-His father abandoned the family when he was a baby and he was raised by his grandmother until he was five years old.
-It was while attending the Fisk School for Boys that he was first exposed to music, but he dropped out at age 11 and joined a quartet of boys who sang on street corners.
+Armstrong was born into poverty on August 4, 1901, in New Orleans.
+His father left the family when he was a baby, and his grandmother raised him until he was five.
+While at the Fisk School for Boys he first encountered music, but he left school at age 11 and joined a quartet of boys who sang on street corners.

-He began frequently night clubs and listening to musicians and learning from musicians, particularly Joe “King” Oliver.
-When Oliver left his band for a better job in Chicago, Armstrong took over his job and thus began his musical career.
-He still needed to work day jobs to pay expenses, until 1922 when he was invited to Chicago by Oliver and was able to make a living from being a musician.
+He started frequenting night clubs and absorbing the music around him, learning from seasoned players, especially Joe King Oliver.
+When Oliver left his band for Chicago, Armstrong stepped in, beginning his professional career.
+He still held day jobs to pay expenses until 1922, when Oliver invited him to Chicago and he could make a living as a musician.

-At his wife’s urging, Armstrong moved to New York to expand his career and there he was able to pursue other instruments.
-He learned to play the trumpet and also began experimenting with different ways to play it and even experimenting with other brass instruments.
-He developed a one man show in which he played, sang and told stories of his childhood in New Orleans.
+At his wife’s urging, Armstrong moved to New York to broaden his career, where he pursued further instrument mastery.
+He learned the trumpet more deeply, experimented with new ways to play it, and even explored other brass instruments.
+He developed a one man show in which he played, sang, and shared stories from his childhood in New Orleans.

-Armstrong died in Queens, New York in 1971 of a heart attack, just one month before his 70th birthday.
+Armstrong died in Queens, New York, in 1971 of a heart attack, just one month before his seventieth birthday.

 Share post: